Monday 19 May 1941

 Churchill also rejects a draft telegram to the governments of Australia and New Zealand regarding the state of United States "opinion" because it "was unduly depressing and seemed to take no account of the value of the American gesture in moving a large part of the Pacific Fleet into the Atlantic."

 German Military: The OKW (military high command) issues another in a string of highly questionable orders covering the conduct of soldiers in upcoming Operation Barbarossa.
 This one is entitled "Guidelines for the Behavior of Troops in Russia."
 It states in part that the invasion:

 demands ruthless and energetic action against Bolshevik agitators, guerrillas, saboteurs (and) Jews, and the total elimination of all active or passive resistance.Special care is to taken with prisoners, the Guidelines state, as those of Asian origin are "devious, unpredictable, underhanded and unfeeling."
-As with many other OKW orders issued during this period, the "Guidelines" are highly illegal under any remotely reasonable interpretation of military war.
+As with many other OKW orders issued during this period, the "Guidelines" are highly illegal under any remotely reasonable interpretation.

 German Government: Adolf Hitler is buoyed by recent Italian infantry successes in North, stating:

 It is quite clear that the Duce is one of the greatest men in modern history.
 He has extracted from the Italian people every ounce of what there was to be extracted—and what he has extracted from the Italian people is quite marvelous.
 If he did not get any further, it was simply because he had reached the extreme limit of their capabilities.
 After him there will not be another with his energy and talents for a long time, so events in Italy will definitely run downhill later.Hitler does not spend much time worrying about Operation Mercury.
 As his recent Directive made clear, he considers it a minor operation that is certain of success.